rklymentiev/py-for-neuro/chapters/chapter7.md

 ---
 title: 'Chapter 7: More Examples'
 description:
-  "In this chapter we will look on the miscellaneous examples how Python can be used to deal with \"real-world\" problems."
+  "Miscellaneous examples of other awesome stuff you could do with Python to deal with \"real-world\" problems."
 prev: /chapter6
 next: null
 type: chapter